aashokrao/MultibranchPipeline/README.md

 Deploy ```target/WebApp.war``` on Tomcat properly for better experience.
 # Multibranch pipeline job
-# Now configured in jenkins, which will trigger automatically while we commit the code
+# Now configured in jenkins, which will trigger automatically while we commit the cod
+# this is another update